instrumentisto/rust-incubator/faq.md

 You need approval from at least one mentor before merging the Pull Request into the main branch.
 However, if more than one mentor has reviewed your Pull Request and requested changes, you must receive approval from all of them.

-#### - Can I only complete the course assignments on weekends?

-To achieve quality results, you should dedicate more than 20 hours a week to your studies.
-Three months of intensive study can equate to two years of independent practice.
-If you only study on weekends, you'd need to dedicate 10 hours each day.
-We recommend distributing your study time evenly throughout the week.

 #### - Where should I answer the questions in the first chapter?

 You can provide the answers under each question by editing your own md-file.